jmariconda/meteor-reactive-store/README.md

 // Manual non-reactive get (if you know the field exists) store.data store.data.some.deep.path

+// Reactively check for existence of deep value in the store. store.has('some.deep.path')

 // Reactively check equality of root value of the store against any primitive value.
 // This will rerun when inside of an active Tracker context and the equality status changes